 This method is generally used by merchants who prefer using their own sales effort (sales pages, website, etc.) to complete or close the sale with a prospective customer.

-If a merchant pays $0.10 per action, then 25 x 0.10 = $2.5 is the cost of acquiring that customer.
+If a merchant pays $0.10 per action, 25 x 0.10 = $2.5 is the cost of acquiring that customer.
 Thus, a merchant can quickly improve the conversion rates to utilize the affiliate’s visitors more efficiently.

 From the affiliate’s point of view, getting somebody (prospective customer) to fill in the form (the action) ensures the merchant’s payment.
 Getting a sale out of the customer is then up to the merchant.